Why is machine learning in finance so hard?11 Feb 2018

 Financial markets have been one of the earliest adopters of machine learning (ML).
-People have been using ML to spot patterns in the markets since 1980s.
+People have been using ML to spot patterns in the markets since the 1980s.
 Even though ML has had enormous successes in predicting the market outcomes in the past, the recent advances in deep learning haven’t helped financial market predictions much.
-While deep learning and other ML techniques have finally made it possible for Alexa, Google Assistant and Google Photos to work, there hasn’t been much progress when it comes to stock markets.
+While deep learning and other ML techniques have finally made it possible for Alexa, Google Assistant, and Google Photos to work, there hasn’t been much progress when it comes to stock markets.

 I am not a researcher.
-But, I apply machine learning for real-world financial prediction problems.
-Even though there are a number of papers claiming successful application of deep learning models, I view those results with skepticism.
+But, I apply machine learning to real-world financial prediction problems.
+Even though there are a number of papers claiming the successful application of deep learning models, I view those results with skepticism.
 Some of these models do actually have better accuracies.
 However, the magnitude of difference is often not high enough.

 Improvements in NLP have helped increase the effectiveness of quantitative strategies that rely on document analysis.
 This is one rare benefit of deep learning models in financial markets.
 Even in this set of problems, the predictions remain weak.

-All this leads to the fact that finacial markets are inherently unpredictable.
+All this leads to the fact that financial markets are inherently unpredictable.
 There are multiple reasons why it’s so hard to predict here.
 I want to highlight some major reasons that make it hard.